 Workstream 2 - Ethics

-The IESBA will consider the feedback from the global roundtables and preliminary drafts of the proposed ethics and independence provisions for sustainability reporting and assurance at its June 2023 meeting.
+The IESBA will consider a first-read draft of the proposed ethics and independence provisions for sustainability reporting and assurance at its September 2023 meeting.